antoniosv/aquaping/README.md

 - Build a web application where anyone (environmental organizations, health departments, etc.) can subscribe to the desired region, and thereafter receiving the appropriate reports.

-- Improve usability for both the iOS and Android version.
+- Improve usability for both the iOS and Android versions.